1.

-Its species name suggests the presence of two spurs which incidentally
+Its species name suggests the presence of two spurs, which, incidentally,

-is not a feature restricted to this species as the two Indian Spurfowls
+is not a feature restricted to this species, as the two Indian Spurfowls

-also bear that.
+too bear that.
 However, this is the only Spurfowl that has a red

-down.
-Sri Lanka Spurfowl was discovered by Joan Gideon Loten, the
+Sri Lanka Spurfowl often call while moving making it more difficult to track in the dense undergrowth.
+This endemic was discovered by Joan Gideon Loten, the

-Dutch governor of Sri Lanka from 1752-1758 who commissioned a Sri
+Dutch governor of Sri Lanka from 1752-1758, who commissioned a Sri

 Lankan artist of European descent named Pieter Cornelis de Bevere